Friktion-Labs/entropy-explorer/docs/MarketmakingQuickstart.md

 - It prints out some summary information about the current assets in the account.
 - It pulses every 30 seconds, deciding which orders to place and which to cancel
 - It sleeps between runs

-# 12. ⚡ Really Start The Marketmaker

-If you’ve got this far and you’re happy with the results, you can run the same command with the `--dry-run` parameter removed.
-That will start the marketmaker and have it place orders.
-This is all still on devnet, so no real funds are at stake.

-Output should be broadly the same as the output for a ‘dry run’, but you’ll be able to see the orders appear on [Entropy Devnet](https://devnet.entropy.trade) and you’ll sometimes see errors from the chain or more detail from some of the transactions.

-Now, it’s over to you.
-Happy marketmaking!